 5—Create a High-Impact Prospect List

 The leading characteristics of a great email marketing list is the size of the list and the prospects on the list.
 Typically, an organization needs a large list — even up to a million people — to generate a high response.
 Also, you need to be sure that the prospects on the list are viable candidates for your company’s products and services.
-Ask yourself if they are pre-qualified and able to convert into opportunities.
+Ask yourself if these leads are pre-qualified and able to convert into opportunities.